agencyenterprise/go-libp2p-pubsub-benchmark-tools/README.md

 ## Commands

+Three command line programs are available in this module and are location in the `cmd/` directory:
+1. Client - this command is used to interact to hosts via the rpc.
+2. Host - this command is used to start a libp2p host.
+3. Subnet - this command is used to multiple libp2p hosts in one process.

 ### Client

 The client command is used to interact to hosts via the rpc.
 Multiple hosts can be messaged in a single command by separating each listen address with a comma using the `-p` flag.